 Interpol Blue Notice

-The International Criminal Police Organization (Interpol) is an intergovernmental organization formed in 1923 to work together to prevent and fight crime around the World.
-It achieves its goals by circulating international alerts, also known as notices, to help tackle criminals and criminal activities.
+The International Criminal Police Organization (Interpol), formed in 1923, is an intergovernmental organization that collaborates to prevent and combat global crime.
+It issues international alerts, or notices, to assist in apprehending criminals and combating criminal activities.

 There are eight types of Interpol notices, including the blue notice.
 Typically, each Interpol member country has a National Central Bureau (NCB) that sends critical crime information notice requests to Interpol’s General Secretariat so that they can be published on Interpol’s website.